-In the team’s final Afcon 2013 match against South Africa, the quality performance that we (their fans) were hoping to see up to then, finally emerged.
+In the team’s final group game against South Africa, the quality performance that we (their fans) were hoping to see up to then, finally emerged.
 For much of the match, the Atlas Lions were in the lead and managed to score two goals.
-Yet, in spite of Morocco’s fiery performance, South Africa came back twice and equalized to make it a final score of 2-2.
-To add insult to injury, the players soon learned of Cape Verde’s last minute winning goal against Angola in a simultaneous match happening in Port Elizabeth.
+Yet, in spite of Morocco’s fiery performance, South Africa came back twice and equalized to win 2-2.
+To add insult to injury, the players soon learned of Cape Verde’s last minute winning goal against Angola in a match happening simultaneously in Port Elizabeth.
 Cape Verde’s extra goal placed Morocco in third place in Group A, thereby eliminating them from the tournament.

 The team started slow, but ended strong.
-The star players were midfielder Abdelaziz Barrada (who plays for Getafe, Spain), goalie Nadir Lamyaghri (Wydad, Morocco), and striker Youssef El-Arabi (Granada, Spain).
+The star players were midfielder Abdelaziz Barrada (who plays for Getafe in Spain), goalie Nadir Lamyaghri (Wydad in Morocco) and striker Youssef El-Arabi (Granada in Spain).
 Thanks to his well-executed assists, Barrada helped Morocco score two of its goals: one against Cape Verde, and the other against South Africa.
 This young player demonstrated his versatility and discipline as a midfielder and striker, and almost scored himself against South Africa.
 The goalie, Lamyaghri, made many impressive saves, and were it not for his skill it is likely that several more goals would have been scored against Morocco.
 However, he must focus on blocking curl shots, which proved to be his kryptonite against the South Africans.
 Al-Arabi deserves recognition for his stamina and resilience.
 He put in a lot of effort during the last two matches, and nearly scored several times himself.

 The team’s performance leaves us with a newfound confidence, and a hunger to see more of what the team can achieve.
 Taoussi, who became the team’s coach in September 2012, has received the blessing from the Royal Moroccan Football Federation to continue coaching the team.
 Now it all depends on whether he can steer the squad through the world cup qualifiers against Tanzania, Gambia, and Ivory Coast.

 So, what should I do now that Morocco has been eliminated?
 Ignore the rest of the Afcon tournament and live my days in seclusion and disillusionment?
 Of course not.
-Since it was Cape Verde’s last minute goal against Angola that caused our elimination, you will find me firmly planted in Ghana’s corner (one of my favorites) when they play against the Blue Sharks later today in Port Elizabeth.
-Go Ghana Black Stars!
+Since it was Cape Verde’s last minute goal against Angola that caused our elimination, you will find me firmly planted in Ghana’s corner (one of my favorites) when they play against Cape Verde’s Blue Sharks later today in Port Elizabeth.